 Blog posts enable your experience and opinions to be shared with a wider audience, with The Conversation providing an excellent example of how this can be used to greatest effect by academics.

-A blog post is different to other styles of writing and so requires a particular approach, here are some initial considerations:
+A blog post is different to other styles of writing:

 - Keep it short: a maximum of 700 words is recommended, occasionally a longer article can work, but this will need to be structured carefully.

 - Keep it simple: avoid language that is too technical or academic.
 Keep sentences and paragraphs short and snappy.

-- A killer title: The purpose of a title is to get potential readers to read the first line of your content.
-We will discuss a few examples below…
+- A killer title: the purpose of a title is to get potential readers to read the first line of your content.

 - An enticing opening paragraph: contain key elements of your argument in a short opening gambit.
-Studies have shown that only 20% of people landing on the page will scroll down so if you need to be upfront with your content!
+Studies have shown that only 20% of people landing on the page will scroll down so, you need to be upfront with your content!

 - Make the article easy to scan: use sub headings, bullet points, short paragraphs and images to do this.
-An interesting subheading or bullet list can help to make the text more easy to scan and can ‘re-set’ the F-pattern and get people to scroll down and read on.
+An interesting subheading or bullet list can help to make the text more easy to scan and can ‘re-set’ the F-pattern, getting people to read on.

 - The impact of a good image: another simple technique for providing an additional point of interest in your posts is to provide something visual.
-Search for copyright-free images that match your article using Creative Commons.
+Search for copyright-free images that match your article using websites like Creative Commons.

 Our full guide to blogging is available here.

 Submitting a post

-We welcome all submissions and will assist with feedback and editing where possible- so give it a go today!
+We welcome all submissions and will assist with feedback and editing where possible – give it a go today!